QuatroGroup/quattro-project/README.md

 To use this program, a date of the users choice must be selected and a corrasponding image taken by NASA on the specified date and a randomized inspirational quote will be displayed.
 The date can be selected between June 16th, 1995 up to the current date.

+## Userstory

+As a consumer
+I Want a quote and an astronomy picture that inspires me to start the day.
+So that I can aspire to be better.

 ## Credits

 1. Collaborators